caltechads/nginx-ldap-auth-service/doc/source/nginx.rst

 Below is a minimal example configuration for a site that uses LDAP to authenticate users that want to access the site whose root page is ``/``.
+You need everything there in order to make it work.

 Things to note: